What is a Registered Clinical Exercise Physiologist?

 National Exam and Certification: All registered clinical exercise physiologists must pass a clinical exercise physiology certification exam, currently administered by the American College of Sports Medicine (ACSM).
-Additionally, to remain in the Registry, individuals must maintain at least one of the following clinical certifications below.
+Additionally, to remain in the Registry, individuals must either maintain a state licensure or at least one of the following clinical certifications below.

 - ACSM Registered Clinical Exercise Physiologist 1996-2018

 - ACSM Program Director 1975-2005

 - ACSM Clinical Exercise Physiologist 2018-Present